 We’ve summed up the top insights from the day—with highlights from every speaker.

-Lance Weiler on the future of storytelling
+Lance Weiler on how we can pioneer the future of storytelling.

 Lance Weiler is the director of Colombia’s Digital Storytelling Lab and an advocate for co-crafting narratives.
 He took the stage at People Nerds to discuss the intersection of storytelling, technology, memory, and AI.